 Alan Williamson is Editor-in-Chief of Five out of Ten and co-founder of Split Screen.
-Alan was technology editor at Edinburgh University’s The Student, has contributed to the New Statesman and runs Critical Distance’s monthly Blogs of the Round Table.
+Alan was technology editor at Edinburgh University’s The Student, has contributed to the New Statesman, Eurogamer, and Critical Distance.
 Originally from Northern Ireland, he now lives in Oxford.

 Craig Wilson is responsible for at least half of the design of Five out of Ten, especially the good looking bits.
 He is the other co-founder of Split Screen and was an award-winning editor at The Student.
 He also likes creating insightful infographics and recording his own music.

 Lindsey Joyce is the Managing Editor of Five out of Ten.
 She is also Managing editor at Haywire Magazine and a contributor to Critical Distance, First Person Scholar, and Kill Screen.
 She once stood on a dead whale in the middle of the Atlantic.
 It was gross.